mmnaseri/nordvpn-reconnect/README.md

 runtime it should check for.
 This can be either a number given in seconds, or a string with the format `X days Y hours Z minutes T seconds`, such as `4 hours 10 minutes`.

-There are two environment variables which the script will consult:
+There are three environment variables which the script will consult:

 - `NORDVPN_MAX_UPTIME`; indicates the default max uptime if the CLI parameter is not specified; defaults to `2 hours`.
 - `NORDVPN_RECONNECT_NOTIFY`; decides if the script should send a notification via `notify-send` every time it reconnects; defaults to `false`.
+- `NORDVPN_KILLER_REQUEST_FILE`; tells the script which file the killer script is looking for to kill the `nordvpnd` daemon for us if needed.
+The default is `/tmp/nordvpnd-killer.ask`.

 A sample run with notifications (works on Gnome) and 1 hour uptime is: